 4. Why is our universe made of matter instead of anti-matter?
 (QR4.3.5)

-5. If anti-particles run time in reverse, can they go backwards in time?
+5. Anti-particles run our time in reverse, so can they go backwards in time?
 (QR4.3.6)

 6. Why do quarks have strange one-third charges?
 (QR4.4.3)

-7. What causes the strong force that binds quarks in the nucleus of an atom?
+7. What causes the force that binds together the nucleus of an atom?
 (QR4.4.4)

 9. Why are three quarks needed to form a proton or neutron?
 (QR4.4.5)

-11. What turns neutrons in space into protons?
-Why don’t protons in space decay?
+11. What makes neutrons in space decay into protons?
+Why don’t protons decay?
 (QR4.4.6)

 14. Why does string theory need eleven dimensions to work?
 (QR4.5.1)